An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Abstract

 \section{Abstract}

-Physics-informed machine learning is one of the most commonly used methods for fusing physical knowledge in the form of partial differential equations with experimental data.
-The idea is to construct a loss function where the physical laws take the place of a regularizer and minimize it to reconstruct the underlying physical fields and any missing parameters.
-However, there is a noticeable lack of a direct connection between physics-informed loss functions and an overarching Bayesian framework.
+Many inverse problems require reconstructing physical fields from limited and noisy data while incorporating known governing equations.
+A growing body of work within probabilistic numerics formalizes such tasks via Bayesian inference in function spaces by assigning a physically meaningful prior to the latent field.
 In this work, we demonstrate that Brownian bridge Gaussian processes can be viewed as a softly-enforced physics-constrained prior for the Poisson equation.
-We first show equivalence between the variational form of the physics-informed loss function for the Poisson equation and a kernel ridge regression objective.
-Then, through the connection between Gaussian process regression and kernel methods, we identify a Gaussian process for which the posterior mean function and physics-informed loss function minimizer agree.
+We first show equivalence between the variational problem associated with the Poisson equation and a kernel ridge regression objective.
+Then, through the connection between Gaussian process regression and kernel methods, we identify a Gaussian process for which the posterior mean function and the minimizer to the variational problem agree, thereby placing this PDE-based regularization within a fully Bayesian framework.
 This connection allows us to probe different theoretical questions, such as convergence and behavior of inverse problems.
-We also connect the method to the important problem of identifying model-form error in applications.
+We then develop a finite-dimensional representation in function space and prove convergence of the projected prior and resulting posterior in Wasserstein distance.
+Finally, we connect the method to the important problem of identifying model-form error in applications, providing a diagnostic for model misspecification.